 If one of your goals is to take street style photographs of your outfits around Milan be sure to travel with a friend.
 Don’t assume you’ll find a photographer who is willing to follow you throughout Milan—and if you do, treat them to an aperitivo!

-Navigating one of the most influential and important fashion weeks on the planet when you’re a recognized fashion blogger is easy, but there is also plenty to do for the smaller bloggers as well.
+Navigating one of the most influential and important fashion weeks on the planet when you’re a recognized fashion blogger and influencer is easy, but there is also plenty to do for the smaller bloggers as well.

 Don’t underestimate the importance of your niche and your audience and focus on the PR contacts of the brands that most align with your specific demographic.

 I hope this intro has given you some insight so that attending Milan Fashion Week will be a bit less intimidating!
 See you here next year!